mgable/fernish-exercise/README.md

+This was an older Grunt based challenge.

    Pick an API from https://github.com/toddmotto/public-apis

         Tip: APIs with No in the Auth column will allow you to make calls directly, and as such are recommended for use with this challenge.